Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 Prerequites to build the project "as it":
 - You are in a Windows environment, because [one code from the workflow](https://alex-free.github.io/edcre/) is a .exe (but all OS version exist in the linked repository, so any OS can be used after minor changes).
 - Matlab or [GNU Octave](https://octave.org/) are correctly installed (there is NO dependencies).
 Versions R2024a of Matlab and 10.1.0 of GNU Octave have been tested.
 These codes exist on all existing OS.
+The workflow has been adapted to work on both softwares on purpose.
 - **/Working_toolchain_MVS/roms/** -> must contain all C roms and P rom of Sengoku 2, MAME compatible version.
 - **/Working_toolchain_NGCD/NGCD_track_1_files/** -> must contain all .SPR and .PRG files extracted from Sengoku 2, track 1, Neo Geo SD loader compatible version (with any ISO manipulating tool).
 - **/Working_toolchain_NGCD/NGCD_track_1_binary/** -> must contain the binary (.bin) of track 1 from Sengoku 2 Neo Neo CD, Neo Geo SD loader compatible version.
 It must be named **Sengoku2_Track_01.bin** (mandatory, to rename after of course).